-In April 2021, Fitch affirmed KWF's senior secured debt rating at B+ (2020: BB-) and KWF's Long-Term Issuer Default Rating at B+ with negative outlook (2020: BB- rating watch negative).
-The directors do not consider that the change in rating reflects a material change in credit risk or impacts the ability of KWF to issue debt via the capital markets.
+In March 2022, Fitch affirmed KWF's and the Company's senior secured debt rating at B+ (2021: B+) and KWF's Long-Term Issuer Default Rating at B+ with negative outlook (2021: B+ with negative outlook).
+In May 2022 Moody's affirmed the rating of the Company's senior secured debt at B1 with stable outlook (2021: B1 with stable outlook).

 As the external debt issuance and rating is based on the performance of the guarantor, KWF, the directors believe it is acceptable to attribute the same internal rating to the back-to-back loan receivable.